 "As an added bonus, there may be a jump in salary when you achieve CA status so you will feel like you are being rewarded more for the extra work you need to do."

-Technical knowledge becomes essential for the everyday
+Technical knowledge becomes essential for everyday

 "I thought after qualifying that was it and I’d know what I was doing - but you never stop learning.
-The workload becomes more about how you manage teams and work with others and the coaching definitely increases," added Kit Millar CA, speaking from experience.
+The workload becomes more about how you manage teams and work with others and the coaching definitely increases," added Kit Kerr CA, speaking from experience.
 "I just found it meant you were expected to know what you were doing more – so that’s when technical knowledge came in super useful!"